 Lesson observations and regular communication and exchange of ideas between staff leads to both improved provision for English and a consistent approach by all.
 In all classes, teachers strive to engage and motivate their pupils in order to maximize their achievement, using the communication approach that best matches each child.
 Creative use of ICT supports this process and pupils have access to iPads to support their learning.
-In addition to teacher led initiatives for teaching English we have the support of speech and language therapiststherapists who work with teachers and our team of communication champions to produce individual plans to develop communication and provide a total communication environment throughout school. therapists who work with teachers and our team of communication champions to produce individual plans to develop communication and provide a total communication environment throughout school. therapists who work with teachers and our team of communication environment throughout school. therapists who work with teachers and our team of communication environment throughout school. therapists who work with teachers and our team of communication environment throughout school..
+In addition to teacher led initiatives for teaching English we have the support of speech and language therapists who work with teachers to produce individual plans to development communication.
 We also invite educators from outside to promote the learning of English for both staff and pupils and we embrace considered new thinking on the subject.

-At QEII we are intent on removing barriers to literacy and communication and offering opportunities to raise standards and enjoy all aspects of English throughout the curriculum for all
+At QEII we are intent on removing barriers to literacy and communication and offering opportunities to raise standards and enjoy all aspects of English throughout the curriculum for all.

 The school's developmental curriculum introduces pupils to a wide range of mathematical skills in the areas of using and applying maths, number and algebra, shape, space and measure and handling data.
-Individual measurable targets are set for each pupil, each term, in three of these areas, following our Q Level Assessment Scheme in order to ensure that pupils make good progress and acquire new skills.
-Sixth form students work towards NCFE accredited functional maths at the appropriate level.
-Pupils are given the opportunity to explore mathematical concepts in a practical and meaningful way both in the classroom through such methods as Maths Makes Sense, Numicom and Diennes Maths.
+Individual measurable targets are set for each pupil, each term, in three of these areas, following the P Scales in order to ensure that pupils make good progress and acquire new skills.
+Pupils are given the opportunity to explore mathematical concepts in a practical and meaningful way both in the classroom through such methods as Maths Makes Sense and Numicom.
 This is to ensure that they are able to transfer the skills that they learn to different environments and scenarios.
 It is important to ensure that pupils are able to generalise their mathematical knowledge as it will be necessary to apply their acquired skills to the many different situations that arise in adult life.